bizzehdee/blog/content/why-event-driven-systems-are-not-that-hard.md

 }
 ```

 A background service later reads **unprocessed OutboxMessages**, publishes them to the bus, and marks them processed.
-Libraries like [EntityFrameworkCore.Outbox](https://github.com/oskardudycz/EventSourcing.NetCore/tree/main/src/EventSourcing.Core) already implement this.
+Libraries like [EntityFrameworkCore.Outbox](https://github.com/oskardudycz/EventSourcing.NetCore/) already implement this.

 Reliability is solved with a proven pattern.

 ## **Observability Isn’t Hard with OpenTelemetry**

-Tracing async events can feel tricky, but **OpenTelemetry for .NET** integrates with MassTransit, Kafka, RabbitMQ, and Azure Service Bus.
+Tracing async events can feel tricky, but **OpenTelemetry for dotnet** integrates with MassTransit, Kafka, RabbitMQ, and Azure Service Bus.

 ```csharp
 builder.Services.AddOpenTelemetry()